VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 the same pattern: receive a message, perform some logic, and send a message.

+### Infrastructure

-The sequence diagram in figure 6 shows how the infrastructure elements interact with the domain objects to deliver messages.
+The sequence diagram in figure 7shows how the infrastructure elements interact with the domain objects to deliver messages.

-![Figure 6][fig6]
+![Figure 7][fig7]

 **Infrastructure sequence diagram**

 A typical interaction begins when an MVC controller in the UI sends a message using the command bus.
+The message sender invokes the **Send** method on the command bus asynchronously.
+The command bus then stores the message until the message recipient retrieves the message and forwards it to the appropriate handler.
 The system includes a number of command handlers that register with the command bus to handle specific types of command.
 For example, the **OrderCommandHandler** class defines handler methods for the **RegisterToConference**, **MarkOrderAsBooked**, and **RejectOrder** commands.
 The following code sample shows the handler method for the **MarkOrderAsBooked** command.
 Handler methods